Skip to Main Content

 So who’s right?
 Well, everybody!
-Direct mail done right can help re-engage lapsed donors and delight current donors and prospects, and the same goes with digital marketing.
+Direct mail done right can help re-engage lapsed donors and delight current donors and prospects.
+And, in different circumstances, nonprofit email marketing does the same.

-Organizations of all sectors have come to painfully realize that digital avenues such as social media are not in itself a magic cure-all.
-Digital may be cheaper, but its effectiveness also depends on its execution.
+Organizations in all sectors have come to the painful realization that digital avenues such as social media are not a magic cure-all.
+Nonprofit email marketing may be cheaper, but its effectiveness also depends on its execution.

 Whether your marketing communications are in print or digital, the ROI can be substantial if you implement them strategically.